h9839/KeyboardBlog/kbhs.md

 **Hot Swappable Keyboard PCBs**

-This feature is all the range now and has become a big market karting buzzword in keyboards, mainly thanks to the glorious lineup of products, but what is it actually?
+This feature is all the range now and has become a big marketing buzzword in keyboards, mainly thanks to the glorious lineup of products, but what is it actually?

 What does a PCB do?